WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

 ---

-As I continue to build out [waylonwalker.com](https://waylonwalker.com/) I sometimes run into some errors that are not caught becuase I do not have good testing implemented.
-I want to explore some integration testing options using GitHub actions.
+As I continue to build out [waylonwalker.com](https://waylonwalker.com/) I sometimes run into some errors that are not caught because I do not have good testing implemented.
+I want to explore some integration testing options using GitHub's actions.

-Running integration tests will not prevent bugs from happening completely, but it will allow me to quickly spot them and roll back.
+Running integration tests will not prevent bugs from happening completely, but it will allow me to quickly spot them and rollback.

 ---

 ## 🤔 What to test first?

-The very first thing that comes to my mind is anything that is loaded or ran client side.
+The very first thing that comes to my mind is anything that is loaded or ran client-side.
 Two things quickly came to mind here.
 I run gatsby so most of my content is statically rendered, and it yells at me if something isn't as expected.
 For performance reasons I lazy load cards on my blogroll, loading all of the header images gets heavy and kills lighthouse (if anyone actually cares).
-I am also loading some information from my top open source libraries that I have created.
-To prevent the need to rebuild the whole site to get the latest information I am just using the GitHub api client side.
+I am also loading some information from the top open-source libraries that I have created.
+To prevent the need to rebuild the whole site to get the latest information I am just using the GitHub API client-side.

 things I was looking for from features to test

-* client side interactions
+* client-side interactions
-* external api
+* external API

 features on my blog to consider testing

-* lazy loaded blog cards
+* lazy-loaded blog cards
-* GitHub repos
+* GitHub Repos

 ## Repo Cards

-I chose to start with the GitHub repos as they seemed a bit more straight forward, and it's been awhile since I have done any selenium.
+I chose to start with the GitHub repos as they seemed a bit more straight forward, and it's been a while since I have done any selenium.

 <p style='text-align: center'>
 <img src='https://waylonwalker.com/open-source-cards.png' style='width:600px; max-width:80%; margin: auto;' alt='Open Source cards as they look on waylonwalker.com'/>